project-koku/koku-data-selector/docs/azure/azure.rst

 Key vault Credentials
 =====================

-1. From Azure key vaults - Create secret
+1. Go to *Key Vaults* in Azure
+2. Click Create, to create new secret
-2. Select the same resource group your function resides in
+3. Select the same resource group your function resides in
-3. Set Key Vault Name
+4. Add Key Vault Name - Next
+5. Under *Permissions model* - Choose Vault access policy
-4. Within Access policy - Create new access policy
+6. Within *Access policies* - Create new policy
     i.
 Select Secret Management from templates
     ii.
 For principal find your Created function iii.
 Review and create policy